CryptoGnome Protocol Details

 objects.
 Each of these objects may be either

-d BLOBs or collections of other
+content-typed BLOBs or collections of other

 versioned objects.
 These only behaviors supported by these